libgdx/libgdx.github.io/wiki/start/project-setup-via-command-line.md

 title: Project Setup via Command Line
 # Not listed in ToC
 ---
-## Creating a libGDX project using the command line

 This section describes how you can create a libGDX project from the command line.
 This is not required if you use the setup tool's wizard.
 The following arguments are to be specified:

 * **dir**: the directory to write the project to, relative or absolute